As a parent, you know it’s important to lead by example.

 So it’s to be expected that many parents rarely ask themselves, “Am I setting a good example for my children?”

-Through my extensive 1-to-1 work with pre-teens and teens, I’ve observed first-hand how much influence parents have on their children – whether good or bad.
+Through my extensive 1-to-1 coaching work with pre-teens and teens, I’ve observed first-hand how much influence parents have on their children – whether good or bad.

 So in this article, I’ll share with you 30 simple ways for you to set a good example for your children.

 1. Be vulnerable.
 Don’t be afraid to tell your children about your failures and shortcomings.
 Share with them how you’ve learned to be resilient.
 Explain to them how you overcame the challenges and obstacles you faced.
+This approach is vital as you think about how to build confidence in your kids.

 2. Value relationships over material wealth.
 I’ve heard it said that we ought to love people and use things.
 But many people do the opposite: they love things and use people.
 Show your children that relationships always matter more than things.